-- If you're having trouble with Movavi, or you are ready to upgrade to a professional solution, we recommend trying Adobe Premiere Pro.
+- Or if you are ready to upgrade to a professional solution, we recommend trying an amazing tool from Adobe.

-If you are also troubled by this issue, here are some troubleshooting tips to fix Movavi video export issues on Windows 10.
+If you are also troubled by this issue, here are some troubleshooting tips to fix Movavi video export issues on Windows 10, so keep reading.

 Whilst Movavi is an excellent video editing platform, if it’s causing you problems, the solution might just be to switch to an industry-leading video editor like Adobe Premiere Pro.